Conditional Feature Importance revisited: Double Robustness, Efficiency and Inference: Additional experiments

 As stated in Appendix~\ref{app:inf_lin}, different variance estimators have been studied: bootstrap-based estimates for the methods with the $\_\mathrm{bt}$ and $\_\mathrm{n2}$ suffixes, and sample variance divided by the sample size for the others for the remaining methods.

 When the method has no suffix (denoted by a circle marker), this indicates that no variance correction is applied.
 This approach was used by \cite{chamma2024statistically}, who ignored the vanishing variance; therefore, if the variance is zero, the null hypothesis is retained directly, without an statistical test.
-The suffix $\_\mathrm{sqrt}$ denotes a square root correction term, $\_\mathrm{n}$ and $\_\mathrm{bt}$ indicate a linear correction term, and $\_\mathrm{n2}$ represents a quadratic correction term.
+The suffix $\_\mathrm{sqrt}$ denotes a square root correction term, $\_\mathrm{n}$ and $\_\mathrm{bt}$ indicate a linear correction term, and $\_\mathrm{n2}$ represents a quadratic correction term. $\_\mathrm{bt}$ uses bootstrap from the variance estimation.

 The experiments are run 100 times for the linear setting and 30 for the polynomial.

 \paragraph{Linear setting:} We study a linear setting with varying correlations ($\rho \in \{0.3, 0.6, 0.8\}$) to examine their effect on the power of the methods.
 However, since the results are similar across different values of $\rho$, we present only the graphics for $\rho = 0.6$.